-It was hard to convince the legislators at first that the community colleges had been successful.
-The colleges did some things that seemed whacky.
+At first it was hard to convince the legislators that the community colleges had been successful.
+The colleges did some things that seemed wacky.
 Northern and Western had basketball teams.
 These never cost the state anything, but there was fear they would.
 I can still hear Senator Lamb telling community college people, "Don't come back to the Legislature with any damned athletic programs."